 I have run across some people in the last few years that do not believe that superheroes are good for kids.
-Their position presents the inappropriate ‘worship’ of fantasy, that superheroes represent an unrealistic identity or they are simply too aggressive/violent.
+Their position focuses on the inappropriate ‘worship’ of fantasy In addition, they propose that superheroes represent an unrealistic identity or they are simply too aggressive/violent.
 According to child development psychologist Naeema Jiwani (hricdubai.com), kids are able to channel, “their energies into these fictional figures, they can conquer bad guys, rule the world and be kings or queens of their own universes.”

 I am 100% in support of Superherosim.